SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ## Timelane

 The project supports instrumentation with [Timelane](https://timelane.tools).
 Simply follow the  instructions to install the dedicated instrument so that you can inspect player events directly within Instruments.

+## Other resources

+SwiftUI view behavior is documented with the terminology introduced in the [following article](http://defagos.github.io/understanding_swiftui_layout_behaviors).